7 Real Benefits Of Probiotics (More Than Digestion!)

 The human body houses all types of living bacteria in the skin, mouth, reproductive organs and gastrointestinal tract.
 These bacteria are essential for the healthy metabolic function, digestion, and fighting diseases.
 Researchers have found that disruptions in the body’s environment of living bacteria can lead to chronic health conditions such as obesity, irritable bowel syndrome, type 1 diabetes, allergy, asthma and celiac disease.
 Probiotics come in many strains and forms, but are typically available as supplements and in fermented milk products like Kefir.

-The total effect of probiotics is still unknown, but scientists have discovered that certain allergies, infections, and diseases may be prevented with a regular dose of the right probiotics:
+Scientists have discovered that certain allergies, infections, and diseases may be prevented with a regular dose of the right probiotics.

 A study published in the Journal of Nutrition found that expecting mothers can reduce allergies for their children by digesting probiotics during pregnancy.
 For those already suffering from allergies, probiotics can help improve the body’s response to certain food and seasonal allergies, according to a 2013 study.

 Researchers are paying close attention to probiotics’ potential to lower blood pressure, which affects over 40% of African Americans.
 In one study, hypertensive people who added certain probiotics to their diets for 21 weeks saw a moderate reduction in their blood pressure.

 Probiotics are best known for their ability to provide relief from diarrhea, ulcerative colitis, Crohn’s disease, and irritable bowel system.
 A number of clinical trials have found probiotics to prevent the frequency of these conditions and create more stability in the intestines.